jarcode-foss/glava/README.md

 $ cd glava
 $ make
 $ sudo make install
+$ glava
 ```

-You can pass `BUILD=debug` to the makefile for debug builds of both glad and glava, and you can manually specify install targets with `INSTALL=...`, possible arguments are `unix` for FHS compliant Linux and BSD distros, `osx` for Mac OSX, and `standalone` which allows you to run glava in the build directory.
+You can pass `BUILD=debug` to the makefile for debug builds of both glad and glava, and you can manually specify install targets with `INSTALL=...`, possible arguments are `unix` for FHS compliant Linux and BSD distros, `osx` for Mac OSX, and `standalone` which allows you to run GLava in the build directory.

-Note: GLFW's most recent stable version is 3.2, whereas 3.3 is needed in order to support transparency (older versions still work, just without transparency).
+**Note:** GLFW's most recent stable version is 3.2, whereas 3.3 is needed in order to support transparency (older versions still work, just without transparency).
 You can either find a more recent build or compile it yourself.
 Arch users can install `glfw-x11-git` from the AUR.

 **Requirements:**